Mike the Boilerman -

 The Suprima is a strikingly small boiler.
-Neat and compact with the controls hidden behind an unusual vertical hinged panel on the right hand side.
+Neat and compact with the controls hidden behind an unusual vertical hinged panel on the right hand side and is small enough to fit inside a standard kitchen wall cabinet which is why many people are reluctant to replace theirs.
+Any new boiler will need a bigger space to fit into and certainly won’t fit inside a wall cupboard.

 I like the Suprima.
 It's a classic boiler from the 1990's.
 It's fully electronic (i.e. no pilot light), fan-flued, cast-iron heat exchanger, small and quiet, extremely quick and simple to service, and easy to fault-diagnose and repair.
 Is it a 'regular' boiler and does not come in a combi version.